 Tagar can increase the heat inside the body.
 Excess heat is an unsuitable condition which can lead to sleep disturbance, burning sensation in the eyes-hands, uneasiness in the stomach, ulcers, digestion problems like acidity, and gas.

 Long-term use of valerian root can lower the blood pressure, and increase the heartbeat.

 Tagar Increases Pitta

 Pitta is responsible for digestion, metabolism, and transformation in the body.
 In the case of Pitta Dosha, the person can experience acid indigestion or heartburn, fatty diarrhea, blood in the stools, inflammation of the stomach or esophagus, appendicitis, and peptic ulcers.

 The adverse events probably linked to the consumption of valerian root gastrointestinal symptoms e.g. nausea, abdominal cramps (unknown frequency) have been reported.

 Tagar Can Cause Sleep Loss

-Tagar increases heat and Pitta.
-A person with Pitta prakriti should take Tagar with caution.
-High Pitta increases aggravated heat and results in insomnia.
+Tagar increases heat, and Pitta.
+A person with Pitta Prakriti should take Tagar with caution.
+High Pitta increases aggravated heat, and result in insomnia.

-In case you are experiencing any of the above side effect then try to overcome these by adjusting the dosage and use it with other appropriate cooling herbs or consult doctor.
+In case you are experiencing any of the above side effects then try to overcome these by adjusting the dosage, and use it with other appropriate cooling herbs or consult a doctor.